National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Naomi Aronson, PhD – Executive Director of Clinical Evaluation,

-Innovation.
-Policy at the Blue Cross Blue Shield Association
+Innovation, and Policy at the Blue Cross Blue Shield Association

 • Kathleen Blake, MD, MPH – Vice President of Healthcare Quality